-At Bentley Wood High School, we have the highest expectations for all our students to achieve their best, this is underpinned by a very good quality curriculum journey.
-A carefully sequenced curriculum from Year 7 to 13 that reflects the national curriculum and external qualifications, designed to support our students' personal development.
+At Bentley Wood High School, we have the highest expectations for all our students to achieve their best, this is underpinned by a superior quality curriculum journey; a carefully sequenced curriculum from Year 7 to 13 that reflects the national curriculum and external qualifications, designed to support our students' personal development.

-A very broad and balanced curriculum from Years 7 to 11, enable them to develop their skills and knowledge across a range of subjects.
+A broad and balanced curriculum from Years 7 to 11 enables students to develop their skills and knowledge across many subjects.
 This gives them the opportunity to discover their passions and specialisms which they then go on to develop further in Years 12 and 13.

-In Year 8, all students at Bentley Wood High School make important decisions regarding the curriculum they follow in Years 9, 10 and 11 the middle part of their seven-year journey.
+In Year 8, all students at Bentley Wood High School make important decisions regarding the curriculum they follow in Years 9, 10 and 11, the middle part of their seven-year journey.

-We give our students appropriate guidance and support to ensure that they follow a broad curriculum which provides them with a strong foundation upon which to build their future studies and careers.
-It is our expectation that following Year 11, the majority of our students will stay on to study in our sixth form and some may go on to another sixth form or college.
-We know it is important that students do not make choices that limit their opportunities in later life.
+We give our students appropriate guidance and support to ensure that they follow a broad curriculum which provides them with a solid foundation with which they can build their future studies and careers.
+It is our expectation that following Year 11, most of our students will stay on to study in our sixth form and some may go on to another sixth form or college; we know it is important that students do not make choices that limit their opportunities in later life.

 We hope that you find this booklet helpful and informative in guiding your daughter's decision making.
-Bentley Wood high School has an excellent tradition of examination success which has been achieved by students, parents and teachers working together to ensure that all students are encouraged and supported to achieve their very best.
+Bentley Wood high School has an excellent tradition of examination success which has been achieved by students, parents and teachers working together to ensure that all students are encouraged and supported to achieve their absolute best.